Citrix Secure Private Access

 • External: The traffic flows directly to the internet.

-5. Modify the resource location, if necessary.
+5. In Resource location, modify the resource location, if necessary.
 This option is applicable only for the internally routed domains.

 6. Click Save.